Latent Space Modelling of Hypergraph Data

 \section{Background}

-In this section we will review the network modelling literature relevant to the model for hypergraph data we introduce in Section \ref{sec:lshyps}.
-First, in Section \ref{sec:lsnet}, we discuss the framework introduced in \cite{hoff2002}, where connection probabilities between pairs of nodes are modelled as a function of a low-dimensional latent space.
-Then, in Section \ref{sec:rggs}, we discuss random geometric graphs (RGGs), where the presence of an edge between a pair of nodes is determined by the intersection of convex sets.
-Finally, in Section \ref{sec:rghs} we demonstrate how RGGs can be extended to model a restricted class of hypergraphs.
+In this section we review the network modelling literature which forms the basis of our proposed hypergraph model.
+In Section \ref{sec:lsnet} and \ref{sec:rggs}, we discuss the latent space framework of \cite{hoff2002} random geometric graphs, respectively.
+Then, in Section \ref{sec:rghs} we describe how a random geometric graph can be extended to model a restricted class of hypergraphs.